luarvic/CompanyVault/README.md

+# CompanyVault

 ![Dev build status](https://github.com/luarvic/CompanyVault/actions/workflows/build.yml/badge.svg)

+A .NET Web API service for storing and managing employee data.

-# Table of Contents
+## Table of Contents

 1. [CompanyVault specification.](#companyvault-specification)
 1. [How to run locally.](#how-to-run-locally)
 1. [How to run tests.](#how-to-run-tests)
 1. [Architecture and design decisions.](#architecture-and-design-decisions)

-# CompanyVault Specification
+## CompanyVault Specification

 CompanyVault is a web API microservice for storing and managing employee data.